StarlaneStudios/vscode-comment-anchors/README.md

 \> **Toggle the visibility of comment anchors**

-Toggles the visibibility of comment anchors (Duh!).
+Toggles the visibility of comment anchors (Duh!).
 Note that his command will update your settings in order to toggle the visibility.

 # Configuration